-For this article, we had the chance to ask Turkish illustrator Bartu Bölükbaşı a few questions.
-In addition to his career in illustration and his upcoming projects, the artist talks about many inspirational artistic styles from his upbringing.
-Read our article to discover the artist’s story while also learning about mythology, particulars of illustration, and more.
+We asked Turkish illustrator Bartu Bölükbaşı a few questions.
+In addition to his career in illustration and upcoming projects, the artist talks about many inspirational artistic styles from his upbringing.
+Discover the artist’s story while learning about mythology and particulars of illustration.

 A Warm Start